Powerlearnproject/se-day1-assignment-Quekuhandsome/README.md

  I want to learn how to code, help me!

 Improved prompt:
 I'm a beginner interested in learning Python programming.
-Can you provide a step-by-step guide on how to
+Can you provide a step-by-step guide on how to.